Black maternal mortality in the United States: Medical Factors

+Social Factors

 Some have argued against the conventional classification of race as a risk factor in health, instead calling for the recognition of racism and poverty as the underlying factors contributing to Black maternal mortality and other poor health outcomes for Black individuals.
 To address the medical racism that exists within healthcare, which ultimately leads to maternal mortality, many states and cities have taken initiative by creating programs to address the high levels of Black maternal mortality.
 Most notably, in 2018, an initiative was created in New York City in which healthcare workers had to undergo implicit bias training.
 In addition, experts in multiple sectors, such as medicine, sociology, and law, have said that deliberately addressing racism, both within and outside of the medical field, is necessary to decrease the rate of Black maternal mortality.

-According to “Epidemiology of racial/ethnic disparities in severe maternal morbidity and mortality,” screenings are a large component of prevention for severe maternal morbidity which directly correlates to the increase in black mortality during pregnancy as well as access to resources (Holdt, 2017).
-This likely attributes to the also significant gap from black to white pregnancies to be readmitted post-pregnancy.
-Using the National (Nationwide) Impatient Sample from the Healthcare Cost and Utilization Project from 2012-2014 discovered that black women are found that women were more likely to be readmitted postpartum, to suffer severe maternal morbidity, and suffer life-threatening complications (Aziz, 2019).
-By increasing screening before and during pregnancy and access to better maternal healthcare for those with Medicaid, maternal mortality for black women and post-pregnancy complications could significantly decrease; in addition, new protocols regarding how often pregnant women, especially black women, should be screened for hypertensive disorders while pregnant and defended by institutionalization, possibly by litigation.
+Screenings are a large component of prevention for severe maternal morbidity which directly correlates to the increase in Black mortality during pregnancy as well as access to resources.
+This likely attributes to the also significant gap from Black to White pregnancies to be readmitted post-pregnancy.
+Using the National (Nationwide) Inpatient Sample from the Healthcare Cost and Utilization Project from 2012 to 2014, it was discovered that Black women were more likely to be readmitted postpartum, to suffer severe maternal morbidity, and suffer life-threatening complications.
+By increasing screening before and during pregnancy and access to better maternal healthcare for those with Medicaid, maternal mortality for Black women and post-pregnancy complications could significantly decrease; in addition, new protocols regarding how often pregnant women, especially Black women, should be screened for hypertensive disorders while pregnant.

-Pregnancy-Related Mortality Ratio (PRMR) data by state

-PRMR is the number of pregnancy-related deaths per 100,000 live births.

-Many states do not report maternal mortality data by race/ethnicity.